nemurihime72/mad-bookreader/Documentations.md

 ### Implementations done:
 * Epub reader
 * Redid page swipe direction into checkbox
-* Sorting of books in recycler view
+* Sorting of books in recycler view by filetype filtering and title ascending/descending
 * Fixing of app features
 * Online pdf internet connected and internet connectivity checking

+## Week 14
+### Implementations done:
+* About page
+* Submission to google play